September 29, 2025

 - Show your decision-making process in your response.

-- If the interview format warrants it, be ready with 2-3 thoughtful and relevant questions that are phrased to encourage dialogue.
+- If the interview format warrants it, be ready with 2-3 thoughtful and relevant questions that are phrased to encourage dialogue with the interviewer(s).

 The waiting period

-- Continue conducting informational interviews with people working in the field.
+- Continue conducting informational interviews with people working in the field to gain insights, build connections, and stay engaged in your career development.

 Additional resources for interview preparation